tonyx/Sharpino/README.md

 __Sharpino.Lib__:

 - [CommandHandler.fs](Sharpino.Lib/CommandHandler.fs): Gets and stores snapshots, executes commands, and produces and stores events using the __event store__.
-- [LightCommandHandler.fs](Sharpino.Lib/LightCommandHandler.fs): gets and stores snapshots, executes commands, produces and stores events using an event store that supports publish/subscribe ( EventStoreDB).
+- [LightCommandHandler.fs](Sharpino.Lib/LightCommandHandler.fs): it is unmaintained.
+Meant to  gets and stores snapshots, executes commands, produces and stores events using an event store that supports publish/subscribe ( EventStoreDB).
-- [PgEventStore.fs](Sharpino.Lib/PgEventStore.fs) and [MemoryStorage.fs](Sharpino.Lib/MemoryStorage.fs): Manages persistency in Postgres or in-memory respectively.
+- [PgEventStore.fs](Sharpino.Lib/PgEventStore.fs) and [MemoryStorage.fs](Sharpino.Lib/MemoryStorage.fs): Manages persistence of events in Postgres or in-memory respectively.
 - [Cache.fs](Sharpino.Lib/Cache.fs).
 Caches the current state of contexts or aggregates.

 __Sharpino.Sample__: